mbret/oboku/README.md

 **Here are some of the key features you can expect:**

-- Use the app and read your books offline
+- Offline first, the app will work no matter your connectivity.
+You will still need to pre-download your book if you plan to go offline and synchronize your library if you add book.
-- Connect datasources to automatically synchronize your books (Google Drive, dropbox, ...)
+- Connect various data sources to automatically synchronize your books from (Google Drive, dropbox, ...)
 - Manage collections and tags
 - Hide sensitives books behind protected tags
 - Follow your book progress